tacodevs/taskcollect/README.md

 Run `srv.py` with Python 3.
 The web server will start up on [http://localhost:1111](http://localhost:1111).

 ## Help and documentation
-All help and documentation is *supposed to be* available in the 'Help' tab in TaskCollect, or, in `help.html` and the `docs` folder. *In reality there's basically nothing except for the license and an incomplete list of active bugs.*
+All help and documentation is *supposed to be* available in the 'Help' tab in TaskCollect, or, in `web/help.html` and the `web/doc/` folder. *In reality there's basically nothing except for the license and an incomplete list of active bugs.*

 ## For developers
 *This section will be populated at a later date.*